Live Chat Now

 • Applications Programmer Analyst

-An applications programmer analyst implements and analyzes the performance of software programs against performance standards and recommends solutions when they are not performing as intended.
+An applications programmer analyst implements and evaluates the performance of software and recommends solutions when they are not operating as intended.

 • Computer Programmer

-A computer programmer writes coded instructions for computer applications and software.
+A computer programmer writes code for computer applications and software and runs tests to make sure they’re running as they should.

 • Computer Security Specialist

-A computer security specialist protects systems from security threats and vulnerabilities that would put the integrity of the system or its data at risk.
+A computer security specialist protects systems from security threats that would put the integrity of the system or its data at risk.

 • Data Analyst

-A data analyst is responsible for an organization’s data and ensuring that key stakeholders can readily access and interpret data for use in strategic decision making.
+A data analyst is responsible for an organization’s data, ensuring that key stakeholders can readily access the information and perform the crucial analytics necessary for strategic decision making.

 • Data Scientist

-A data scientist is a type of data analyst that deals in big data and works to solve complex problems by analyzing and interpreting data patterns.
+A data scientist analyzes big data and works to solve complex problems by interpreting data patterns.

 • Penetration Tester

-A penetration tester runs security audits and tests on specific areas of computer systems at scheduled times (compared to ethical hackers who run these types of tests at random).
-This is done in an effort to proactively identify vulnerabilities and avoid security risks.
+A penetration tester runs security audits and tests on specific areas of computer systems.
+This is done to proactively identify vulnerabilities and correct them before there’s a security risk.

 • Systems Analyst